windingwind/zotero-pdf-translate/README.md

 ### Advanced-UI

 - `Font Size`: The font size of result text, default `12`
+- `Line Height`: The line height of result text, default `1.5`
 - `SideBar: Show xxx`: Show or hide sidebar elements, default `true`
 - `SideBar: Reverse Raw/Result`: Reverse the order of Raw/Result in the sidebar if `true`, default `false`
+- `Popup: Remember Size`: Remember size of popup if `true`, else automatically adjust the size, default `false`

 ### Advanced-Others